iYagoMR/ncr-system/README.md

 - **Email Notifications:** Automated email notifications inform users and administrators of updates to reports or actions taken on them.
 - **Fully Responsive:** The app is optimized for mobile, tablet, and desktop use, providing a consistent and smooth experience across all devices.
 - **Data Security:** Secure login system to protect sensitive information, ensuring that only authorized personnel can access the system.

-## Live Demo

-You can view a live demo of the project at: [Live Demo](https://haverdemo2024.azurewebsites.net/)

 ---